rmetcalf9/object_store_abstraction/README.md

 On creation it is passed a store instance which is ueses.

 ### Repository Object
-This reprsents an object returned by the repository.
+This represents an object returned by the repository.
 This has a save function to update just this record.
 It has an "objectStoreTypeString" parameter which segments the data.

 ### Double String Index